 Theatre des Bouffes-du-Nord: Peter Brook’s workshop

 This 10th arrondissement theatre, with its deliberately raw, patinated walls, became a legendary venue under Peter Brook’s direction (1974-2010).
-Its 500-seat capacity and absence of a stage curtain create a rare intimacy.
-Programming blends theatre, music, and contemporary dance.
+Its 500 seats and the absence of a stage curtain create a rare intimacy.
+The programme blends theatre, music and contemporary dance.

 Le Grand Rex: the cinema-spectacle

-Le Grand Rex, on boulevard Poissonniere in the 2nd arrondissement, is the largest cinema in Europe with 2,700 seats in its Grande Salle.
-Its Art Deco decor (1932), starlit ceiling, and special programming (premieres, festivals, Christmas water shows) make it a unique venue.
-Backstage guided tours are available year-round.
+Le Grand Rex, on boulevard Poissonnière in the 2nd arrondissement, is the largest cinema in Europe, with 2,700 seats in its Grande Salle.
+Its Art Deco decor (1932), starlit ceiling and special events (premieres, festivals, Christmas water shows) make it a one-of-a-kind venue.
+Backstage guided tours run year-round.

 Casino de Paris: the historic music hall

-Founded in 1730, the Casino de Paris (rue de Clichy, 9th) hosted Mistinguett, Maurice Chevalier, and Josephine Baker.
-Renovated in the 1990s, it now programs concerts, comedy, and musicals in a 1,500-seat auditorium with lavish decor.
+Founded in 1730, the Casino de Paris (rue de Clichy, 9th) hosted Mistinguett, Maurice Chevalier and Joséphine Baker.
+Renovated in the 1990s, it now stages concerts, comedy and musicals in a 1,500-seat auditorium with lavish decor.

 Opera Bastille: the modern opera

-Inaugurated in 1989, the Opera Bastille (2,700 seats) was designed by architect Carlos Ott.
-It is the main auditorium of the Opera National de Paris for major lyric productions.
-The Bastille neighborhood, at the crossroads of the 11th, 12th, and 4th arrondissements, is one of the liveliest in Paris.
+Opened in 1989, the Opéra Bastille (2,700 seats) was designed by the architect Carlos Ott.
+It is the main auditorium of the Opéra National de Paris for major lyric productions.
+The Bastille neighbourhood, at the crossroads of the 11th, 12th and 4th arrondissements, is one of the liveliest in Paris.

 Le Trianon: musical Montmartre

-Le Trianon, on boulevard de Rochechouart in the 18th arrondissement, is a 1,000-seat venue with Belle Epoque decor.
-Built in 1894, it programs contemporary music concerts in a sumptuous setting of gilt and velvet.
-Located at the foot of the Butte Montmartre, it neighbors the Elysee Montmartre and La Cigale.
+Le Trianon, on boulevard de Rochechouart in the 18th arrondissement, is a 1,000-seat venue with Belle Époque decor.
+Built in 1894, it stages contemporary music concerts in a sumptuous setting of gilt and velvet.
+At the foot of the Butte Montmartre, it sits next to the Élysée Montmartre and La Cigale.

 Culture as a property selection criterion

-The cultural density of a neighborhood is rarely the first criterion cited by buyers, but it strongly influences life satisfaction after moving in.
-Having a theatre, a cinema, or a concert hall a few minutes’ walk away changes daily life.
-It is a factor our property hunters take into account in their neighborhood analysis.
+The cultural density of a neighbourhood is rarely the first thing buyers mention, but it strongly shapes how happy they are once they have moved in.
+Having a theatre, a cinema or a concert hall a few minutes’ walk away changes daily life.
+It is a factor our property hunters weigh in their neighbourhood analysis.

-Would you like to live in a culturally rich neighborhood?
+Would you like to live in a culturally rich neighbourhood?
 Contact our team for a targeted search.

 Frequently asked questions